What is EFPSA Academy?

 The selection process will be split into two phases:

-If you pass the initial phase you will be called to have an online interview shortly after the selection process ends.
-You will be informed whether you are accepted or not shortly after the last online interview
+- If you pass the initial phase, you will have an online interview shortly after the selection process ends.
+You will be informed whether you are accepted or not shortly after the last online interview.

-Please be noted that by applying we considered that you read the General Data Protection Regulation (EU 2018) which indicates that you agreed and that you give informed consent by completing & submitting the email to allow EFPSA Board of Management and Training Office (mandate 2020-2021) to analyse given information.
-This data would not be shared with any third party.
+Please be noted that by applying, we considered that you read the General Data Protection Regulation (EU 2018), which indicates that you agreed and that you give informed consent by completing & submitting the email to allow EFPSA Board of Management and Training Office (mandate 2021-2022) to analyse given information.
+This data will not be shared with any third party.

-For more questions do not hesitate to contact us email@example.com
+For more questions, do not hesitate to contact us at email@example.com.

 All the best!